Bumblebee: Coloration

-The brightly coloured pile of the bumblebee is an aposematic (warning) signal, given that females can inflict a painful sting.
+The black-and-yellow coloration of bumblebees acts as an aposematic (warning) signal to predators, indicating that the insects can inflict a painful sting.
+This visual warning serves as an anti-predator adaptation that discourages birds and other vertebrates, representing a common example of aposematism among members of the Hymenoptera.
 Depending on the species and morph, the warning colours range from entirely black, to bright yellow, red, orange, white, and pink.
 Dipteran flies in the families Syrphidae (hoverflies), Asilidae (robber flies), Tabanidae (horseflies), Oestridae (bot or warble flies) and Bombyliidae (bee flies, such as Bombylius major) all include Batesian mimics of bumblebees, resembling them closely enough to deceive at least some predators.

-Many species of Bombus, including the group sometimes called Psithyrus (cuckoo bumblebees), have evolved Müllerian mimicry, where the different bumblebees in a region resemble each other, so that a young predator need only learn to avoid any of them once.
-For example, in California a group of bumblebees consists of largely black species including B. californicus, B. caliginosus, B. vandykei, B. vosnesenskii, B. insularis and B. fernaldae.
-Other bees in California include a group of species all banded black and yellow.
-In each case, Müllerian mimicry provides the bees in the group with a selective advantage.
-In addition, parasitic (cuckoo) bumblebees resemble their hosts more closely than would be expected by chance, at least in areas like Europe where parasite-host co-speciation is common; but this too may be explained as Müllerian mimicry, rather than requiring the parasite's coloration to deceive the host (aggressive mimicry).
+Many species of Bombus, including the Psithyrus group of cuckoo bumblebees, have evolved a form of Müllerian mimicry.
+This is a system in which different bumblebee species within the same region share similar warning color patterns, so that a predator only has to learn once to avoid any of them.
+In California, for example, several largely black species like B. californicus, B. caliginosus, B. vandykei, B. vosnesenskii, B. insularis, and B. fernaldae, form one such mimicry group.
+Another group in the same region includes species banded in black and yellow.
+In both cases, the shared coloration gives all members of the group a selective advantage.

+Parasitic, or cuckoo, bumblebees also tend to resemble their hosts more closely than would be expected by chance, especially in regions such as Europe where parasite and host species have evolved together.
+This resemblance is likely another case of Müllerian mimicry, rather than a strategy to deceive the host through aggressive mimicry.

 Temperature control

-Bumblebees are active under conditions during which honeybees stay at home, and can readily absorb heat from even weak sunshine.
+Bumblebees are active under conditions during which honeybees and other smaller bees stay at home, and can readily absorb heat from even weak sunshine.
 The thick pile created by long setae (bristles) acts as insulation to keep bumblebees warm in cold weather; species from cold climates have longer setae (and thus thicker insulation) than those from the tropics.
 The temperature of the flight muscles, which occupy much of the thorax, needs to be at least 30 °C before flight can take place.
 The muscle temperature can be raised by shivering.
 It takes about five minutes for the muscles to reach this temperature at an air temperature of 13 °C.